OpenBankProject/TEuro/README.md

 # Rationale
 Create a blockchain token who’s full and complete ownership graph is forever transparent and traceable to KYC’d legal persons or entities.

+Why: Reduce corruption and create networks of values not just value.

 # Properties